domainaware/parsedmarc/docs/source/index.md

 ```

 `parsedmarc` is a Python module and CLI utility for parsing DMARC reports.
-When used with Elasticsearch and Kibana (or Splunk), it works as a self-hosted
+When used with Elasticsearch and Kibana (or Splunk), or with OpenSearch and Grafana, it works as a self-hosted
 open source alternative to commercial DMARC report processing services such
 as Agari Brand Protection, Dmarcian, OnDMARC, ProofPoint Email Fraud Defense,
 and Valimail.